ADHplants/ADHplants.github.io/_pages/about.md

 My work and research
 ======
-I study ecological genomics, mating systems, and trait evolution, typically in the contexts of incipient speciation, sympatry, and polyploidy.
+My academic interests in plant biology are ecological genomics, mating systems, and trait evolution, typically in the contexts of incipient speciation, sympatry, and polyploidy.
+My current work is in the flowering plant genus _Clarkia_ but I also have an enduring passion for seed-free plants.
+I am also interested in science communication and writing popular science.
+Check out my research page to see what I am working on these days.
+Click the publication link or my google scholar profile to find my published works.

 Background
 ======
 I recieved my B.A. in Biology with High Honors from Colgate University in 2021.
 At Colgate, I worked in the plant physiological ecology lab of Dr. James Watkins, focusing in particular on fern gametophyte ecophysiology and reproductive biology.

 For more info
 ------